Your Creative Imagination

 This book is really about you.
 It’s about what you need to know and do to UNLOCK your Creative Imagination.
 So you can enjoy the ultimate creative act, what renowned depth psychologist Carl Jung called “the privilege of a lifetime”: To become who you truly are.

-Art’s job, and Depth Therapy’s job, is to open your deeper mind and to connect you to your essential core identity.
+Art’s job, and Depth Therapy’s job, is to open your deeper mind and to connect you to your innermost core.
 Your job is to stabilize and strengthen that connection, so you can live and die from it.

 Author | Evolution’s Arrow